10 healthy veggie side dishes straight from the fall garden

 .

-#4: Shredded Brussels Sprouts and Apples
+#4: Carmelized Brussels Sprouts and Apples

 Brussels sprouts and apples aren’t two things I’d normally put together while eating dinner, but this combination works really well!
 The sweetness of the apples contrasts perfectly with the earthiness of the Brussels sprouts and other ingredients.